Robotics-Club-IIT-BHU/LA-ROBO-LIGA-24/Readme.md

 Refer to the [Winter Camp](https://github.com/Robotics-Club-IIT-BHU/Robotics-Winter-Camp-2023)

 ## Getting started
-first of all , you'll have to import the package LRL-main-arena, this can only be done if you have performed the step 1 in Installation guidelines properly.
+first of all, you'll have to import the package LRL-main-arena, this can only be done if you have performed step 1 in Installation guidelines properly.

 [//]: # (~~~python)